-After 80 days in beautiful Boquete Panama we bid farewell to Roger, our gracious host, but not goodbye.
+After 80 days in beautiful Boquete, Panama we bid farewell to Roger, our gracious host, but not goodbye.
 We hope to see him again somewhere along our travels.
 For now, we’re off to Coiba.

-We boarded a series of buses that took us to the little town of Santa Catalina on the pacific coast of Panama.
+We boarded a series of buses that took us to the little town of Santa Catalina on the Pacific coast of Panama.
 Here we met up again with Glenn, one of Roger’s friends whom we met in Boquete, who owns Coiba Dive Center.
 We signed up for a three-day diving trip in the Coiba National Park, one of the last virgin areas in all of Central America.

-Bright and early the morning of Day 1, Alberto our divemaster suited us up with wetsuits, masks and fins.
+Bright and early the morning of Day 1, Alberto our divemaster suited us up with wetsuits, masks, and fins.
 He speaks English well, with a distinct Italian accent, and his easygoing attitude put us at ease with him right away.

-We met the other divers as we were getting ready: Jenifer is laboratory professional who is in the middle of a long vacation throughout Panama.
+We met the other divers as we were getting ready: Jenifer is a laboratory professional who is in the middle of a long vacation throughout Panama.
 Toshi and Tosha are dive buddies who work together – he is a documentary film director from NY and she works in the arts sector in FL.
 They had been in Coiba a few weeks prior and they liked it so much that they simply had to return.
 All of them have years of diving experience.

 It is an hour and a half boat ride to the Coiba Islands but Alberto mixed it up with a couple of dives along the way.
 Within the very first dive of this trip, we saw sharks.
 Some of them hung out on the ocean floor while the others swam around.

-After the first dive we were taken to an island beach where we had snacks and beverages while the crew changed out the tanks.
+After the first dive, we were taken to an island beach where we had snacks and beverages while the crew changed out the tanks.
 The sand was white and the water was clear.
 There was a huge boulder sticking upward in the middle of the tiny island.

 “That kind of looks like James Bond island,” Jenifer said.
 I’ve never been there, but an Asian tour is in our future, and Thailand is a definite stop.

-“I just had a thought,” she said, “If we keep feeding those hermit crabs like that, one day, when we come back, they will all be in conch shells.”
+“I just had a thought,” she said, “If we keep feeding those hermit crabs like that, one day when we come back, they will all be in conch shells.”

 “And eventually they will just wrap themselves in seaweed, like sweatpants!”
-Jenifer replied.
-We had us a funny bunch.
+Jenifer said.

 I was feeling a bit of anxiety before each dive but tried to ignore it and instead thought about the feeling on my last dive in Bocas del Toro where I fell in love with diving.